Same Difference: Sean Smith solo career

-After Same Difference disbanded, Sean Smith performed in the title role of Aladdin in December 2015 at the Stiwt Theatre in Wrexham alongside Alex Reid (fighter).
+After Same Difference disbanded, Sean Smith performed in the title role of Aladdin in December 2015 at the Stiwt Theatre in Wrexham alongside Alex Reid.

 He then went on to perform in a lead role in the touring UK production of 'That's Entertainment' from 4 April until 8 October 2016, performing alongside artists such as Jane McDonald & The Overtones.

 Sean signed to Energise Records as a solo artist, and released his debut solo single "Turn Me On" on 23 September 2016.
 The single was written by Nalle Ahlstedt and Christian Ingebrigtsen from A1.
-The remix EP which featured a remix by Paul Varney reached number 15 on the UK iTunes dance album chart.
-On 17 November 2016, Smith performed the single live for the first time at the Portsmouth Christmas Lights switch on.
-The single was also performed live at the James Bulger Black Tie & Tiara Ball in Liverpool on 18 March 2017.
+The remix EP which featured a remix by Paul Varney.

 He appeared in the title role of Aladdin at the Epstein Theatre in Liverpool from 8 December 2016 to 8 January 2017, starring alongside Natasha Hamilton, Jordan Davies and Mark Byron.

-In February 2017, Smith signed a new management deal with SP Music Management.

 Sean released his second solo single "Magic" on 26 May 2017.
-The track reached number 29 on the UK iTunes dance singles chart.
 On 22 May 2017, he appeared on the ITV show Loose Women to promote "Magic" and unveil his new look.

-On 3 June 2017, Sean performed a live set at Oxford Pride which included his single "Turn Me On" and the Andy Sikorski remix of "Magic".

 His third solo single "Fire" was released on 2 November 2017.

-The track reached number 4 on the UK iTunes vocal album chart and number 20 on the UK iTunes vocal singles chart.
-Smith has recorded a cover version of the track "Verona", originally performed by singers Koit Toome and Laura Põldvere, with Australian singer Peter Wilson.
-The single was produced by Matt Pop and released on 16 August 2018, entering the iTunes Charts in 12 different countries.
+Sean recorded a cover version of the track "Verona", originally performed by singers Koit Toome and Laura Põldvere, with Australian singer Peter Wilson.
+The single was produced by Matt Pop and released on 16 August 2018.

 He appeared in Sleeping Beauty playing Prince Charming at the Capitol Theatre, Horsham in December 2018, starring alongside Ben Ofodu.

-His next single, "Do or Die" was issued on 28 February 2019.
-The single reached number 3 on the UK iTunes Vocal Singles Chart.
+Sean released the single, "Do or Die" on 28 February 2019.

 Sean played Tin Man in The Wizard Of Oz at The Epstein in Liverpool from 11 to 27 April 2019.